thorstenherbst/Angular-18-seed-with-Nx/README.md

 ## Start the application

-Run `npx nx serve frontend` to start the development server.
+Run `npx nx serve frontend` or `npm run start:frontend`  to start the development server.
 Happy coding!

 ## Build for production